Video games are a big part of my life, and I wish I wanted them to stay that way.

-The amount of skill points you are able to earn in-game is limited because of the level cap, and due to the limitations placed upon you it is imperative that you utilize your skill placements wisely.
+The amount of skill points you are able to earn in-game is limited because of the level cap.
+Due to the limitations placed upon you, it is imperative that you utilize your skill placements wisely.
 I like to have a well-rounded character that can function without much need for companions.
-As pictured above, your skill placement should be as follows:
+As pictured above, your skill placement should be as follows.

 - Computer Use, Demolitions, Persuade, and Security 2: The reason that this is the best build is because you can always place skills elsewhere as you level up in-game, but these skills are the most prudent for early to mid-game goals.

-- Treat Injury and Repair: Though these two are not top-priority, they are very important skills—especially treat injury.
+- Treat Injury and Repair: Though these two are not a top priority, they are very important skills—especially Treat Injury.
 If you'd like to be more self-sufficient as you play, then you should put most of your skill points into Treat Injury.
-Repair is great for late-game craftables, but in the early to mid-game it can assist in skill checks with malfunctioning machines without having to use a companion's skills instead.
+Repair is great for late-game craftables, but in the early to mid-game, it can assist in skill checks with malfunctioning machines without having to use a companion's skills instead.

 No matter what you do with your skill points, because I am in full support of you tweaking this method, you need to keep that persuade skill maxed out!
-Every major character in this game will offer you persuade checks throughout your playthrough, and they are an amazing source for lore, but most-importantly persuade checks give you XP you wouldn't otherwise be able to obtain.
+Every major character in this game will offer you persuade checks throughout your playthrough.
+They are an amazing source for lore, but most importantly, persuade checks give you XP you wouldn't otherwise be able to obtain.